yifei-syf/yifei-syf.github.io/_pages/about.md

 # 💬 Academic Activities
-- *2023.06*, participated in 2023 World Transportation Conference, Wuhan, and give a report.
+- *2023.06*, participated in 2023 World Transportation Conference, Wuhan, and gave a report.
 The paper was included in the proceedings.
 - *2022.06*, participated in 2022 World Transportation Conference, Wuhan. and gave a report.
 The paper was included in the proceedings, rated as an excellent paper.